mpv-player/mpv/DOCS/man/vo.rst

     .. note:: This driver is for compatibility with old systems.

-``corevideo`` (Mac OS X 10.6 and later)
-    Mac OS X CoreVideo video output driver.
-Uses the CoreVideo APIs to fill PixelBuffers and generate OpenGL textures from them (useful as a fallback for ``opengl``).

-    .. note:: This driver is for compatibility with old systems.

 ``opengl``
     OpenGL video output driver.
 It supports extended scaling methods, dithering and color management.